fimkrypto/fimk-sdk-v2/README.md

-# heat-sdk-v2
+# fimk-sdk-v2

-Optimized NodeJS only port of heat-sdk
+Optimized NodeJS only port of fimk-sdk